jessebuckmann/sample_preparation_module/CODE_OF_CONDUCT.md

 This document will be created collectively by the cohort participants.
 The procedure is based on [this exercise by Aurelia Moser](http://aureliamoser.com/aaas-guides/conduct/index.html)

-Everyone taking part in Experiment Design course and discussions—mentors, helpers, coordinators, and learners—isrequired to conform to the following Code of Conduct.
-Coordinators will enforce this code throughout the course.
+Everyone taking part in Experiment Design course and discussions (mentors, helpers, coordinators, and learners) is required to conform to the following Code of Conduct.
+Coordinators will oversee adherence to this code throughout the course.

 #### What core words would you like to see associated with this group?
 _These could be values, ideals, or characteristics.
 Try to keep these to one word, if possible._